 This is the most common way for unmarried couples to take title.
 There are two reasons for this:

-- The arrangement allows the partners to own unequal shares of the property.
+- The arrangement allows the partners to own an unequal share of the home.

 - When one person dies, that partner’s share can be left to whomever the person wishes.
 In other words, the share doesn’t automatically go to the other tenant in common.

-If you own unequal shares, though, be sure to “memorialize” the percentages in writing – in a property agreement, partnership document or cohabitation contract.
+If you own unequal shares, though, be sure to “memorialize” the percentages in writing — in a property agreement, partnership document or cohabitation agreement.

-Otherwise, the law will usually presume that you have a 50/50 ownership arrangement.
+Otherwise, the law will usually presume that you have a 50/50 ownership arrangement with your co-owner.

 It’s also a great idea to consult with a real estate attorney before signing anything.